Margaret Arlen: Margaret Arlen Show

 The Margaret Arlen Show was created after Adelaide Hawley left WCBS to go to another station in New York City, taking her name recognition with her.
 WCBS officials created the name Margaret Arlen, which would belong to the station rather than to a person.
 Arlen stepped into the title role, supported by a director, an announcer, two writers, and two assistants.
 She was selected because of her background, her voice, and her photogenic quality.
 Arlen's involvement with the community extended beyond the studio as she spoke to civic groups and participated in benefits and other public activities.

 The Margaret Arlen Show ran from 8:30 to 9 a.m.
 Mondays through Saturdays.
 She and the announcer interviewed guests on a variety of topics.
 Her broadcasts included promotional activities to help with the American effort in World War II.
 Among those activities was recruitment of enlistees for the Women's Army Corps to form a special company of medical and surgical technicians.
 The promotion resulted in 1475 applications in one month, with 452 of the women being inducted.
 In one Easter season during the war, Arlen's listeners sent in 5244 Easter eggs for distribution to military personnel.
 Her October 1945 solicitation of savings stamps to help bedridden soldiers brought in millions of stamps, with contributions still arriving at WCBS in July 1946.

 The radio version of the Margaret Arlen Show ended in 1952.
 By then, the program was on WCBS-TV five times a week.
 Arlen was producer-director of the program in addition to her on-camera work.
 A review in the trade publication Billboard described the TV show as "currently one of the better female chatter AM programs".
 It noted that Arlen described how to use a fallout shelter "with a minimum of confusion but a maximum of clarity".

 In 1953, Arlen received a Zenith Award "for outstanding public service programming".

+Personal life

+In 1937, Arlen married Thomas Archibald Early Jr. in Manteo.
+They divorced by 1950.
+In 1957, she married Charles Hayden Griffiths in New York City.
+Hines died in Sanford, North Carolina, aged 83.